justsml/dans-blog/content/posts/2016-06-01--naming-things-real-good/index.md

 Some guiding principles:

-1. Eliminate unessesary tables.
+1. Eliminate unnecessary tables.
 Do you really need to have a `statuses` table?
 When you could add a `status::VARCHAR(8)` field on the `User` table?
 It's ok, use the extra bytes per row.
 2. Try merge related tables. **Data**
 3. Delete redundant data collection (e.g. remove `ActivityLogs` table if replaced by an Analytics solution.)
 4. Try keeping **all field names** to a **single word/noun/pro-noun**.
 It's ok to rely on the context provided by the table. (e.g. `PersonalAccount.email` vs `BusinessAccount.email` - the context is provided by the table name.)
 5. There is **no such thing** as `Agent.agentEmail` or `Agent.agentPhonePrimary`.
 Period.
 Say it with me: "it's `email` & `phone`."
 6. By using Highly Specific Names, you cast-in-stone a specific level of `code-reusability` and `durability`, well, specifically **ZERO %**.
-7. You are doing yourself any favors with crap like this `User.profileSummaryEmail`. 💞
+7. You aren't doing yourself any favors with crap like this `User.profileSummaryEmail`. 💞

 **Recommended reading includes:**